notsonoobie/task-manager-api/README.md

     * Start Client (Dev Mode) :

           $ npm run dev
+4. Testing Client with JEST :

+          $ npm test

 ***
 ## *Project Description* :

 This is a `Node.js` based Task Manager API supports JWT Authentication and Login System with Email Support.
 This app uses JWT Tokens for Authentication of User for Modifying `Profile` (User) / `Task` Data.
 The data is stored in MongoDB Database.
 User Can upload Profile Avatar using `multer` module support to the API which is then modified by `sharp` module and then stored in Database as Buffer.
 The task data can be viewed using endpoint which also offers `Filtering` , `Sorting` , &amp; `Pagination` of the Task Data.
 For every access/modification request User has to get Authenticated with Valid JWT verified Token.
+The project is also tested with `JEST` Framework for Automated Testing of API Endpoints.
 The entire architecture is based on `REST-API` which supports :

 * POST REQ - CREATING USER `{{url}}/users`
 * POST REQ - LOGGING-IN USER `{{url}}/users/login`